subquery/subql-starter/Moonbeam/moonbeam-substrate-evm-starter/README.md

 # SubQuery - Starter Package

-A basic Frontier EVM example project with an event and call handler.
-Read more about this at https://university.subquery.network/build/substrate-evm.html.
-This project can be use as a starting point for developing your SubQuery project
+A basic Frontier EVM + Substrate example project with an event handler for the FrontierEVM and call handler for Substrate calls.
+Read more about this at https://academy.subquery.network/quickstart/quickstart_chains/polkadot-moonbeam.html.
+This project can be used as a starting point for developing your SubQuery project

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.